cfpb/design-system/docs/components/heroes.md

               </style>
           </section>
     variation_group_description: ''
-usage: >+
+use_cases: ''
-  ### Content guidelines
+content_guidelines: >-
   Hero content should orient the user and communicate the primary goal of the page.

   #### Do

   Write hero copy from the user’s perspective.

   * Orient the user: "Is this page what I was looking for?"

   * Engage the user: "Do I want to keep reading?"

   #### Don't

   * Don't write copy from the perspective of what the Bureau does or offers.

   * Don’t include links or calls to action within the hero.

   #### Headings